samer--/prolog/cclab/prolog/cctab/README.md

-         part of PRISM (ie the generalisation of the inside-outside, forwards backwards, sum-product and message-passing algorithms for probabilistic inference) in about 60 lines of code.
+         part of PRISM (ie the generalisation of the inside-outside, forwards backwards, sum-product and message-passing algorithms for probabilistic inference) in about 60 lines of code. cctab8 - cctab2 modified to switch into tabling mode (context delimited by 'tab' prompt) on calling outermost tabled predicate (the 'leader').
+Tables are marked 'complete' on leaving tabling mode and subsequent lookups on complete tables need no delimited context.
+This more or less implements the functionality of Desouter et al's library.